Machel Family Charitable Fund

 - Aim for perpetuity.
 While the foundation may elect to make payments of principal from time to time under certain circumstances, the intent is to provide funding on a perpetual basis and at the very least for no less than 10 years.

-The Machel Family Charitable Fund is managed through the Strategic Charitable Giving Foundation, a registered Canadian charity.
-It manages charitable giving funds, known as donor-advised funds.
-The Foundation receives and maintains donated funds, which are invested, and then granted to recommended charities.
+The Machel Family Charitable Fund is managed through two Donor Advised Funds: Abundance Canada and the Strategic Charitable Giving Foundation, both registered Canadian charities.
+They manage charitable giving funds, known as donor-advised funds.
+These organizations receive and maintain donated funds, which are invested, and then granted to recommended charities.

 Disclaimer: Mackenzie developed the Mackenzie Charitable Giving Fund program with the Strategic Charitable Giving Foundation, a registered Canadian charity.
 Donations under the program are irrevocable and vest with the Foundation.
 The information is general in nature and is not intended to be professional tax advice.
 Each donor’s situation is unique and advice should be received from a financial advisor.
 Please read the program guide for complete program details, including fees and expenses, before donating.